lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

     Back side of LCD7 cape, :ref:`capes_lcd_backside` was originally posted by CircuitCo at http://elinux.org/File:BeagleBone-LCD-Backside.jpg under a `Creative Commons Attribution-ShareAlike 3.0 Unported License <http://creativecommons.org/licenses/by-sa/3.0/>`_.

+.. note:: #TODO# One of the 4D Systems LCD capes would make a better example for an LCD cape.
+The CircuitCo cape is no longer available.

 .. figure:: figures/LCD7back.png
     :align: center
     :alt:

 Next, take a note of each pin utilized by each cape.
 The `BeagleBone Capes catalog <http://beaglebonecapes.com>`_ provides a graphical representation for the pin usage of most capes, as shown in :ref:`Audio_cape_pins_fig` for the Circuitco Audio Cape.

+.. note:: #TODO# Bela would make a better example for an audio cape.
+The CircuitCo cape is no longer available.

 .. _Audio_cape_pins_fig: